Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 - More Information: Kagoshima-yokannavi.jp

-Dates to Avoid Traveling Japan in November
+Dates to Avoid Traveling to Japan in November

 National Holidays

 Culture Day & Labor Thanksgiving Day – There are two Japanese national holidays in November when you should avoid traveling.
-The first is Culture Day on November 3, followed by Labor Thanksgiving Day on November 23.
+The first is Culture Day on Monday, November 3, followed by Labor Thanksgiving Day on Sunday, November 23, 2025.

 Japan in November Autumn Foliage Guide